Actelion/openchemlib/examples/FractalDimension/README.md

 ## Java command line example to run the calculation on Linux
 java -server -Xmx1g -classpath openChemLib.jar com.actelion.research.chem.properties.fractaldimension.FractalDimensionMoleculeMain -i /home/user/data/adamantane.smi -w /home/user/tmp

+The calculation of fractal dimensions is memory demanding.
+To calculate the five example example molecules the -Xmx parameter should be set to 3GB.
+Without strychnine 1GB of memory will be sufficient.